xscapefromme/FCC-Page-Of-Playing-Cards/README.md

 # FCC-Page-Of-Playing-Cards

 Build a Page of Playing Cards
-Build an app that is functionally similar to this example project.
+Build an app that is functionally similar to this example project [(https://www.freecodecamp.org/learn/full-stack-developer/lab-page-of-playing-cards/build-a-page-of-playing-cards)].
 Try not to copy the example project, give it your own personal style.

 Objective: Fulfill the user stories below and get all the tests to pass to complete the lab.